666junyichen/STAT5003-R/README.md

 ## Description

+## Description

-In this project, I perform a comprehensive analysis of a dataset related to [e.g., diabetes, healthcare, economic data, etc.].
-The project includes exploratory data analysis (EDA), statistical modeling, and data visualizations aimed at understanding key patterns and insights within the dataset.
+In this project, I perform a comprehensive analysis of a healthcare dataset focused on diabetes patient readmissions.
+The project aims to predict whether a diabetic patient will return to the hospital within 30 days of discharge.
+Using this dataset, I apply exploratory data analysis (EDA), statistical modeling, and data visualizations to uncover insights and patterns that can predict readmission risks.

-The goal of this project is to explore the relationships between various factors, such as [e.g., age, BMI, physical activity], and identify potential predictors of [e.g., diabetes risk, health outcomes, economic growth].
-Additionally, I aim to demonstrate how these insights can inform decision-making and further research in [e.g., healthcare, policy, economics].
+The goal of this project is to build a machine learning model that predicts hospital readmissions based on various factors such as patient demographics, medical history, and hospital data.
+The project aims to improve healthcare decision-making by identifying high-risk patients and enhancing hospital care quality through predictive insights.

-This project is implemented using R and Quarto, with the final report being generated as an HTML document, which includes visualizations, statistical analysis, and model evaluations.
+This project is implemented using R and Quarto, with the final report being generated as an HTML document.
+It includes visualizations, statistical analysis, and evaluation of different machine learning models.

 ## Files